CLRG-AUKBC/CLRG-AUKBC/README.md

-- 👋 Hi, We are Computational Linguists/Language Technology Researchers working @ CLRG AU-KBC Researche Centre, Chennai.
+- Hi, We are Computational Linguistics Research Group @ AU-KBC Research Centre, Chennai, India.
-- We are working in this area for more than 30 years.
-One of our interests is in the creation of Annotated Data/Corpora both Gold and Machine Tagged.
+- The group consists of Computational Linguists and Language Technology Researchers.
+- The group works in the areas of Conversational AI, Indian Language Computing more focussed on Dravidian Languages, Hindi including English, Information Extraction, Machine Translation, Information Retrieval
+- The group is headed Dr. Sobha L who has more than 30 years of experience in Computational Linguistcis.
 - The purpose of this GITHUB is to share the Data and APIs that we have created till November 2021 which will help the research community in doing more research.